inavld/Chrome-extension-for-drug-addiction/README.md

-# SoberSurfer: a Chrome extension that uses an AI model and blurrs triggering content
+# SoberSurfer: a Chrome extension that uses an AI model and blurs triggering content

 This extension uses a Support Vector Machine to classify and blur addiction-related text content that might have negative impact on individuals recovering from drug addiction.